'wonderful inventiveness' JOEY REYNOLDS SHOW NYC

 Don't Tell Mama in New York, and festivals and private parties all over the UK.
 They have also appeared together on BBC Radio.

-Casson and Brannick first worked together in jazz-based trio Premier Cru (with cellist Catherine Black) recording several sessions for Nightride BBC RADIO 2 and hosting a regular Sunday night Speakeasy in London.
+Casson and the multi-talented Chris Brannick alias The Brannick Academy, have made magic together in a series of guises, since first working together in jazz-based trio Premier Cru (with cellist Catherine Black).
+Following a successful debut on the Edinburgh Fringe they recorded several sessions for Nightride BBC RADIO 2 as well as hosting a regular Sunday night Speakeasy in London.

-For all performance enquiries contact Sue Casson & The Brannick Academy here.
+If having read all this you'd like to book us contact Sue Casson & The Brannick Academy here.

 'Perfection or something close to it' BACKSTAGE